wyattbiker/rsyncback/README.md

 1. Clone directly from Github to the <em>./addons</em> folder below your project:
 ```
-cd yourproject
+cd <your Godot project>
 mkdir addons   # make addons dir if you dont have one
+cd addons
 git clone https://github.com/wyattbiker/rsyncback.git
 ```

-2. Open your godot project and enable the RsyncBack plugin in Godot’s Menu > <em>Project > Project Settings > Plugins</em>
+2. Open your Godot project and enable the RsyncBack plugin in Godot’s Menu > <em>Project > Project Settings > Plugins</em>

 3. To make a backup, click on the ![](Attachments/image2.png)RsyncBack link at the top of the editor to see the main screen.
 Here you select the rsync executable path, the backup path as well as some other options.
 The first time, you see a screen similar to Fig 1